imenelydiaker/imenelydiaker.github.io/files/2024_cloud_computing/04-IAM_roles.md

 * When clicking on "Azure role assignments", what so you see?
 What does this section list?

 #### 8. **Assign roles to your WebApp**
-Your WebApp doesn't have any role assignement for the moment, so technically, it can't access anything.
+Your WebApp doesn't have any role assignment for the moment, so technically, it can't access anything.

 The WebApp needs access to ACR to pull the latest image of the app you pushed and deploy it.
 Let's grant it the permission:

 * Navigate to your ``appRegistry`` and look for "Access Control (IAM)".
-* Look for "Grant access to this resource" and click on "Add role assignement".
+* Look for "Grant access to this resource" and click on "Add role assignment".
 * You should see a list of roles, select ``AcrPull`` and click on Next.
 * Keep "Assigned access to" to "Managed Identity", then click on "+ Select memebers".
 * Set "Managed Identity" to "App Service", then look for your app by its name in the search bar, select it.